Charles A. Wickliffe

 President Tyler appointed Wickliffe as Postmaster General following Wickliffe's term as governor.
-While aboard a steamship in 1844, he was stabbed by a man who was later found to be insane.
+In 1844, he was stabbed by a man who was later found to be insane.
 In 1845, President James K. Polk sent Wickliffe on a secret mission to report on British and French intents with regard to annexing Texas and to assess the feasibility of the United States undertaking such an action.
 Wickliffe's participation in this endeavor further distanced him from the Whigs.

 In 1861, Wickliffe was again elected to the U.S. House, serving a single term.
 He tried to avert the Civil War by serving as a delegate to both the 1861 Peace Conference and the Border States Convention.
 After war was declared, he sided with the Union cause.
 In 1863, he again sought the office of governor, but federal military forces interfered with the election, resulting in a landslide victory for Thomas E. Bramlette.
 Later in life, Wickliffe was crippled in a carriage accident and also went completely blind.
 He died on October 31, 1869, while visiting his daughter in Maryland.